rmsr/sneezymud/README.md

 Sneezy changes directory to the lib dir on startup.
 By default, Sneezy looks for a `lib/` subdir of the directory it was started in.

-First you'll need to make the required empty directories, because git doesn't store them (the .. part of the cmd only works in bash):

-    $ cd lib && mkdir -p roomdata/saved immortals \
-        corpses/corrupt rent/corrupt player/corrupt \
-        rent/{a..z} account/{a..z} player/{a..z}

-If you are planning to run Sneezy directly from the source tree, you're done.
+If you are planning to run Sneezy directly from the source tree, you don't have to do anything.
 Otherwise, copy the lib directory to its new location:

     $ cp -r lib $DEST/lib